Globe Life Field: Naming rights

 Globe Life and Accident Insurance Company owns the naming rights for the facility through 2048.

 Dimensions

 The marked dimensions of Globe Life Field pay extensive homage to Rangers history, honoring all of the team's retired numbers plus key seasons in team history.

 Notable events

 MLB

 All 6 games of the 2020 World Series were held at Globe Life Field, making it the first and so far only venue to host a World Series without its tenant playing in the Series; this was due to the COVID-19 pandemic necessitating a neutral ground for the series.

+The stadium saw Joe Musgrove throw the first no-hitter in San Diego Padres history against the Rangers on April 9, 2021.

+Games 1 and 2 of the 2023 World Series (which the Rangers would end up winning in 5 games for their first championship) were hosted at the stadium.

+The stadium also hosted the 2024 Major League Baseball All-Star Game.

 National Finals Rodeo

-The Professional Rodeo Cowboys Association held the 2020 National Finals Rodeo (NFR) at Globe Life Field instead of its usual location in Las Vegas due to the COVID-19 pandemic and Nevada's state-mandated health restrictions.
+The Professional Rodeo Cowboys Association (PRCA) held the 2020 National Finals Rodeo (NFR) at Globe Life Field instead of its usual location in Las Vegas due to the COVID-19 pandemic and Nevada's state-mandated health restrictions.

 College football

 On November 6, 2021, the ballpark hosted a college football game for the first time when Army and Air Force played in the Lockheed Martin Commanders' Classic.
 The Black Knights bested the Falcons, 21–14, in overtime.
 The day prior to the football game, the ballpark also hosted its first-ever boxing matches, with the boxing teams of each academy squaring off; Air Force won 6 bouts to 4.

 Globe Life Field's football configuration has the end zones at left field and first base.